mellivorandy/mellivorandy/README.md

 - 🎓 I'm a Computer Science and Information Engineering student.
 - 🧵 Passionate about **system-level programming**.
 - 💡 I believe in learning by **doing**, **sharing**, and **breaking things** to build better ones.
-- ⚡ Fun fact: The value is immutable.
-Just like that one conversation you should’ve ended.
-  > `` error[E0596]: cannot borrow `x` as mutable, as it is not declared as mutable ``

 <br>